MelihcanSrky/SpringBootStompMessaging/README.md

-# SpringBootStompMessaging
- Java Spring Boot Stomp Backend example template project.
+# Java Spring Boot Stomp Backend

+Not: There is no database connection in this project!

+## Technologies
+Java(17)
+Spring Boot(3.2.1)
+Stomp - SockJS
+ModelMapper(3.1.1)

+###
+Server port is 8180.
+For changing port:
+resourcees -> application.properties